AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/maestro-modules.md

 ---
 # [!DNL Adobe Maestro] modules

-With the [!DNL Adobe Maestro] modules, you can read records or perform a custom API call to your [!DNL Adobe Maestro] account.
+With the [!DNL Adobe Maestro] modules, you can trigger a scenario when events occur in Maestro.
+You can also create, read, update, and delete records, or perform a custom API call to your [!DNL Adobe Maestro] account.

 ## Access requirements